 - It’s relatively big, essentially the same size as a Fenix 3.
 If you have small wrists then you will have to check how it looks on you.

-- The touchscreen is mostly made redundant by the optional buttons and works better than touchscreens on some other high-end devices (eg Edge 820) but touch control can still be improved.
+- The touchscreen is mostly made redundant by the optional buttons and works better than abysmal touchscreens on some high-end devices (eg Edge 820).
+The SPORT’s touchscreen has been perfectly usable for me but touch control can still be improved.

 - Sleep/Activity247 Heart Rate tracking over time are not recorded on the device or MOVESCOUNT